DISEASES

 To the Dementia Tableware

-The ORNAMIN stroke tableware was specially developed for the effects of a stroke, such as movement disorders, swallowing disorders (dysphagia), visual disorders or hemiplegia.
-Integrated features enable stroke patients to eat and drink independently.
+Movement disorders, dysphagia, visual disturbances or hemiplegia are often the consequences of a stroke.
+The ORNAMIN stroke tableware was developed especially for this diagnosis.
+Integrated auxiliary functions enable stroke patients to eat and drink independently.
 The functional tableware serves as a great support in the everyday life of those affected as well as caring relatives.

 To the Stroke Tableware